mwat56/screenshot/README.md

 ## History

-Prior to [this](https://godoc.org/github.com/mwat56/screenshot) a few years back I wrote the [pageview](https://github.com/mwat56/pageview/) package which used the external [wkhtmltoimage](https://wkhtmltopdf.org/downloads.html) program; and in most cases it worked just fine.
+Prior to this a few years back I wrote the [pageview](https://github.com/mwat56/pageview/) package which used the external [wkhtmltoimage](https://wkhtmltopdf.org/downloads.html) program; and in most cases it worked just fine.
 However, once in a while `wkhtmltoimage` produced a `segmentation fault (core dumped)` – reproducible.
 For a while I thought I could live with it, but over time it happened more often (i.e. with additional URLs).
 Fiddling around with various commandline options provided no improvement.
 In the end I started to look around, searching for alternative approaches – short of writing my own URL retrieval and rendering system.
-That's when I found [ChromeDP](https://github.com/chromedp/chromedp) and hence this [package](https://godoc.org/github.com/mwat56/screenshot).
+That's when I found [ChromeDP](https://github.com/chromedp/chromedp) and hence this [package](https://godoc.org/github.com/mwat56/screenshot) came into existence.

 ## Licence